- What is the deadline to apply to the program?

 |Question #3: Can I apply with outstanding courses and/or health care experience?|

 Answer: Yes.
-However, your bachelor's degree and all academic and healthcare requirements must be completed by the time of interview.
+However, your bachelor's degree and all academic and healthcare requirements must be completed by August in the year that you are applying.

 |Question #5: Do I need to meet all of the program’s admissions prerequisites or can some be waived on the basis of prior work experience in health care?|